OWASP/AppSec-Israel-2017/WIA.md

 This event will be divided into two parts:

-1. Everything you need to know to get your career in Tech started.
+Part 1: Everything you need to know to get your career in Tech started.
    Including practical tips for gaining relevant knowledge, creating a good network, nailing job interviews and more!

-2. Networking and mentoring with our amazing female-mentors.
+Part 2: Networking and mentoring with our amazing female-mentors.
    This is a great chance to meet leaders from the Israeli Tech industry, to ask questions and to get important tips.

 Whether you're a student, a fresh graduate or already working in the Tech industry, this event is for you!